 What Does a Ketamine Overdose Look Like?

-An overdose occurs when an individual takes a toxic amount of ketamine.
+An overdose occurs when an individual takes a toxic amount of ketamine, to the point where the body is not able to safely break down the toxins.
 Individuals who overdose may breathe at an alarmingly slow rate and lose consciousness.
 Because ketamine has a more immediate impact than other drugs, accidental overdoses are common.
+Signs of an overdose include:

 - Impaired vision